syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Tabbed-Window.md

 ## Tab reordering

-DockingManager allows to reorder the tab by select and drag to the desired index in `DockTabControl`.
-Tabs re-ordering behavior can be enabled or disabled by [AllowTabsMoving](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~AllowTabsMoving.html) property of DockingManager.
+The docking manager allows to reorder the tab by selecting and dragging to the desired index in `DockTabControl`.
+Tabs reordering behavior can be enabled or disabled by using the [AllowTabsMoving](https://help.syncfusion.com/cr/cref_files/windowsforms/tools/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~AllowTabsMoving.html) property.

 {% tabs %}